 Indeed, members have raised concerns with us that young BAME people are being excluded from opportunities in the community that would divert them from custody because of bias, unconscious or conscious, which means that they are perceived as presenting a higher level of risk due to their ethnicity.
-It is felt that this leads to a perception that they are xi Net-widening refers to changes which draw more people into the CJS.
-For example creating additional offences or expanding the definition of existing ones, increasing sanctions or lowering the threshold for criminal sanctions, or where breach of a civil order results in action from the CJS such as the recently announced Knife Crime Prevention Orders (see here for more information).
+It is felt that this leads to a perception that they are 'unmanageable' and results in an escalation in sentencing.
+Addressing the sentencing and court stage could be a step in helping to reduce the overrepresentation of BAME people in prison and provide a diversion route away from custody.